Are you an adviser? Go to Unbiased Pro

 It’s important to remember that when you buy shares, you are staking money that you may not get back, so you should only be willing to invest what you are prepared to lose.

-What are the best platforms for buying shares?
+Which platform is best for buying shares?

 From retail banks to online platforms, there are many ways to start buying shares.